 See the two glasses of beer on the table?
 My wife and I sat in this dilapidated car one afternoon.
 This place, Szimpla Kert, is one of the first Ruin Bars of Budapest and has fun, kitschy decor all around.

 Remnants and relics of Hungary’s relatively recent Communist past are somewhat celebrated around Budapest.
 This East German made vehicle is permanently parked on the main street on the Buda side.

 While walking around the Buda side, we stumbled upon this filming location.
 We watched for a few minutes but did not stay long enough to see any actual action.

-I found this coolness along Dob Utca in the Jewish district of Budapest.
+I found the above coolness along Dob Utca in the Jewish district of Budapest.
 It is surely one of the most Instagrammable spots in Budapest.

 Can you believe I wrote an entire post without mentioning food?
 What is your favorite food from Budapest?

 Have you been to Budapest?
 What were some of your favorite Budapest sights?

 Went to Budapest as part of my honeymoon.
 Had a good time, great sights and a visit down to the countryside birthplace of my family.
 Love the lights at night!

 Wonderful.
 Thank you, Lisa.